Lawyers That Close Deals

 Helping Clients Close Funding Opportunities With Relatives & Friends

-For companies in startup mode who want seed money before engaging angel investors, there’s a way.
-A family round of investment can help you seek funding from accredited investors who happen to be friends and family.
-Using this money to jumpstart a product or service to reaching pay customers or inspire a passionate fanbase can be crucial when you need to impress an angel investor for additional funding.
+For California companies in startup mode who want seed money before engaging outside angel investors, a round of investment from close friends and family can help get the business beyond the ‘idea stage’.
+Using this money to jumpstart a product or service to reach paying customers or inspire a passionate fanbase can be crucial when you need to impress an outside angel investor for additional funding.

-Adams Corporate Law can help you coordinate a family round investment to seed your company with critical startup funds.
+Adams Corporate Law can help you coordinate a family round investment to seed your California company with critical startup funds.
 Developing your project into a fuller and more substantial product means you can attract the attention of investors who can contribute much larger sources of funding down the line.
-When you need assistance, contact a startup seed and family round investments attorney in Southern California for help.
+When you need assistance, contact our startup seed and family round investments attorneys.
+Headquartered in Southern California, we serve businesses in all industries throughout the state of California.

-The professionals at Adams Corporate Law are strategic stock and money lawyers.
-Their experience, insight, and legal abilities surpass that of other attorneys in the field.
+The attorneys at Adams Corporate Law are strategic corporate & securities lawyers with decades of experience in mergers & acquisitions, equity financings, and general business counsel, serving businesses throughout the state of California.
 Learn more about what our firm brings to the table.

 Can I Raise Money from a Non-Accredited Friend or Relative?